concourse/concourse/release-notes/latest.md

 #### <sub><sup><a name="5157" href="#5157">:link:</a></sup></sub> fix

 * The length of time to keep around the history of a resource check was defaulted to 6 hours, but we discovered that this default might cause slowness for large deployments because of the number of checks that are kept around.
 The default is changed to 1 minute, and it is left up to the user to configure it higher if they would like to keep around the history of checks for longer. #5157

-#### <sub><sup><a name="5023" href="#5023">:link:</a></sup></sub> fix

-* The dashboard page refreshes its data every 5 seconds.
-Until now, it was possible (especially for admin users) for the dashboard to initiate an ever-growing number of API calls, unnecessarily consuming browser, network and API resources.
-Now the dashboard will not initiate a request for more data until the previous request finishes. #5023

-#### <sub><sup><a name="4862" href="#4862">:link:</a></sup></sub> feature

-* Whenever the dashboard page is loaded, it would decrypt and unmarshal all the job configs for all the teams that the user has access to.
-This would be slow if there are a ton of jobs.
-We made a change that would result in the dashboard no longer needing to decrypt or unmarshal the config of jobs, which will help speed up the loading of the dashboard page. #4862

 #### <sub><sup><a name="4406" href="#4406">:link:</a></sup></sub> feature